ArtPoon/slides/markdown/mbi3100-formats.md

 # How Perl saved the Human Genome Project

+* Project start date 1990, involving many groups.
+* Estimated 1 to 10 terabytes needed to complete project.
-* The Human Genome Project (1990) involved many groups that came up with different data formats.
+* Different groups came up with different data exchange formats.
-* Perl enabled them to rapidly convert between formats.
+* Perl enabled different groups to rapidly convert outputs to the other group's format.

-> Despite the fact that everyone was working on the same problems, no two groups took exactly the same approach.
-Programs to solve a given problem were written and rewritten multiple times.
+---

+> By the time a system that could deal with the ins and outs of a complex laboratory protocol had been designed, implemented and debugged, the protocol had been superseded by new technology and the software engineers had to go back to the drawing board.

+> Most groups, however, learned to build modular, loosely-coupled systems whose parts could be swapped in and out without retooling the whole system.

 <small><small>
 [Lincoln Stein](https://oicr.on.ca/investigators/lincoln-stein/), [The Perl Journal](https://web.archive.org/web/20070202101624/http://www.bioperl.org/wiki/How_Perl_saved_human_genome) (1996).